Life Transitions

 Category: Post War & Contemporary Art

 ‘Thinning’ is the process of slowly selling off a larger holding of art and is often done when one is estate planning or downsizing.
-This is different than active collectors who are still evolving their collections because they are more focused on selling lesser examples.
 Collections that are thinning often want to sell from the top, divesting of their most valuable pieces first.
 This makes it even more important to have great, objective advice of how and when to sell.
-After a risk assessment, this painting by Andy Warhol of Alfred Hitchcock could only effectively be sold privately.
-Auction estimates received were conservative due to challenges in pricing this particular piece and controlling the price in a private sale was an immense advantage to eliminating the risk of underselling this fantastic painting.
+After a risk assessment, this painting by Andy Warhol of Alfred Hitchcock was best sold privately.
+Auction estimates received were conservative due and controlling the price in a private sale was an immense advantage to eliminating the risk of underselling this fantastic painting.
+The work was sold right from one collection into another and shortly after its purchase it was lent to a museum as a testament to the importance of the work, the artist and the subject.

 Andy Warhol (1928-1987)